 Spaniards don’t speak of Spain as a whole, they speak of her as a multitude of Spains, as more than one country.
 Regional cultural identities run as deep here as they do in Spain’s close neighbours of France, Italy and Britain, and each region can vary wildly from the next.

-One thing that binds the whole country is a deep love of life, a slow paced, relaxed outlook that takes a little getting used to, but is deeply infectious once you do.
+One thing that binds the whole country is a deep love of life, a sharing tapas culture, a slow paced, relaxed outlook and a love of siestas that takes a little getting used to, but is deeply infectious once you do.

 Citizens of the EU, including the UK, require no visa to enter or stay in Spain for up to 90 days.
 Many other countries including the USA, Australia , New Zealand, Canada and others can visit for up to 3 months.
 Check with your own embassy if your country is on this list.